The Toe Walking Guide: What Every Parent Should Be Aware Of

 Signs to Watch for

 Parents should pay attention to certain signs that may indicate toe walking in their child.
-While occasional toe walking is common in toddlers who are learning to walk, persistent toe walking beyond the age of two may warrant further evaluation.
+While occasional toe walking is common in toddlers who are learning to walk, persistent toe walking beyond the age of 2 may warrant further evaluation.
 It's important to note that toe walking alone may not be indicative of an underlying condition, but it can be a potential red flag [8].

 In addition to toe walking, parents should be vigilant for other behaviors or delays that may require evaluation.
 Keep an eye out for language delays, poor eye contact, repetitive behaviors, tightness in muscles, and delays in meeting developmental milestones.
 These signs, in combination with toe walking, may indicate the need for further assessment [8].